ulikunitz/xz/SECURITY.md

 ## Supported Versions

-Currently the last minor version v0.5.x is supported.
+Currently the last minor version v0.5.x is supported and v0.6.x including all prerelease versions.

 ## Reporting a Vulnerability